appdefensealliance/ASA-WG/Cloud App and Config Profile/Cloud App and Config Test Guide.md

 1. ` \
-`Note the `&lt;organizations_changes>` value associated with the filterPattern found in step 3.
+`Note the `<organizations_changes>` value associated with the filterPattern found in step 3.
-2. Get a list of CloudWatch alarms and filter on the `&lt;organizations_changes>` captured in step 4:
+2. Get a list of CloudWatch alarms and filter on the `<organizations_changes>` captured in step 4:

 ```